The truth about rack and pinion drive systems in CNC

 Operators may be able to get by with a smaller helical gear rack due to the larger contact area, but this comes with a significant tradeoff as it creates side forces that cause wear on associated components.
 This leads to increased maintenance on things like planetary drives in the long term.
 Smaller machining on the front end can also cause issues, as racks are fairly soft and often wear out much more quickly than ball screw systems.

 Compensating for variability

-At ShopSabre, out solution is to avoid using rack and pinion technology on our machine tool grade routers, instead opting for the improved toughness, precision, and overall performance of ball screw.
-There are a number of machines we do use rack and pinion on, such as plasmas where the torch already creates so much variability or lower-cost machines that can’t afford the use of a more expensive drive system.
+At ShopSabre, our solution is to avoid using rack and pinion technology on our machine tool-grade routers, instead opting for the improved toughness, precision, and overall performance of ball screws.
+There are several machines we do use rack and pinion on, such as CNC plasmas where the torch already creates so much variability or lower-cost machines that cant afford the use of a more expensive drive system.